RamenVentures/Operating-Manual/README.md

 ##### 1. Could this be a huge and valuable market?
 (Great Market)

 - Is this a huge but fragmented market, or a small market that could become huge?
-- If this worked, could a [$100M ARR SaaS](http://christophjanz.blogspot.com/2014/10/five-ways-to-build-100-million-business.html) or $250M GMV Marketplace be built in this market?
+- If this worked, could a [$100M ARR](http://christophjanz.blogspot.com/2014/10/five-ways-to-build-100-million-business.html), $250M GMV, or 10M user company be built in this market?

 ##### 2. Is this an important problem?
 (Problem/Market Fit)